 William demonstrates the power of passive exercise while Liudmila shares the power of daily practice.
 No matter how you get your spasticity treatments exercises done, consistency is the key.

-When spasticity affects the lower limbs, it can make it difficult to walk and put you at greater risk of falling.
+When spasticity affects the legs, it can make it difficult to walk and put you at greater risk of falling.
 Therefore, exercising the legs is an essential step for lower limb spasticity treatment.
 A great way to do this is through physical therapy.

 If you’re eager to add more to your regimen, talk to your doctor about Botox, which is also FDA-approved for lower limb spasticity.
 Also, there is evidence that electro-acupuncture can be an effective add-on to your spasticity treatment exercises.
 In a meta-analysis of over 1,425 patients with spasticity, electro-acupuncture was shown to help with both upper and lower limb spasticity.